kolofotias86/openidc-ohif-orthanc/README.md

 docker-compose up --build
 ```

-Give it some time to start all containers and initialize Keycloak DB; the first time, it could take
-up to a minute.
-There's no special means to sync start, so it could get stuck; you'll see that in the logs.
+Allow time for container startup and Keycloak DB initialization.
+Initial start may take a minute.
+No special sync for start; if it hangs, check logs:

 ```
 docker-compose logs -f
 ```

-In this case, just restart it.
+Restart if needed:

 ```
 docker-compose restart